The investor comes to town without an agent lined up.

 The investor thinks he is the only bargain hunter in town.

 After weeks of research, hand wringing and analysis they decide to pull the trigger 4 days after they went inside and fell in love with a property.
 Yep.
 Someone else beats them to it EVERY SINGLE TIME.
 Successful investors do their homework and pull the trigger the moment they found what they are looking for.
-Unsuccessful investors are so worried about making the wrong decision that they don't make one at all.
+Unsuccessful investors are so worried about making the wrong decision they usually don’t make one at all.

 The investor has a partner who isn’t on the same page.

-The investor keeps looking for the holy grail.
+The investor swings for the fence.

 The investor screws around after the purchase.